666666abc/paper/README.md

   model.py: The framework of our model

-  sub_data.py: The code to create social sub-graph data "Sub_Flickr"
+  sub_data.py: The code to create social sub-graph data "Sub_Flickr", 800 small ego-networks,  extracted from an online image sharing social network.
+Note that if we want to use "Sub_Flickr" as the dataset we don't have the 'data'directory(the processed data), we need to run this file before running main.py.

   tudata.py, mydataset.py : Data preprocessing